Eye HealthLifestyle Topics

 Are You Fit at 40?

 A baseline eye exam is recommended at age 40, when the signs of disease and changes in vision may start to occur.

 Know Your Risks, Save Your Sight

 Losing your vision affects your ability to work, read, drive, see your children or grandchildren grow and countless other activities.
 That's why maintaining your eye health is a critical component not just of your overall well-being, but of your daily way of life.

-The EyeSmart® public awareness campaign, sponsored by the American Academy of Ophthalmology, is your trusted source for accurate, timely and relevant eye health information.
+The EyeSmart® public awareness program, from the American Academy of Ophthalmology, is your trusted source for accurate, timely and relevant eye health information.

-EyeSmart empowers Americans to take charge of their eye health.
-We urge everyone to know their risk factors for eye diseases, infections and injuries, and to understand how ophthalmologists can help prevent, diagnose and treat eye conditions.
+EyeSmart educates the public about the importance of eye health and empowers them to preserve healthy vision.
+Through EyeSmart, we provide the most trusted and medically accurate information about eye diseases, conditions and injuries.
+We urge everyone to know their risk factors for these health concerns and to understand how ophthalmologists can help prevent, diagnose and treat eye conditions.

-The American Academy of Ophthalmology is the world's largest association of eye physicians and surgeons - Eye M.D.s.
-A key partner is EyeCare America, a public service program of the Foundation of the American Academy of Ophthalmology.
-In addition, more than 80 state, local and specialty ophthalmology societies are providing support.
+The American Academy of Ophthalmology is the world's largest association of eye physicians and surgeons, or Eye M.D.s.
+A key partner is EyeCare America, a public service program from the Foundation of the American Academy of Ophthalmology.
+In addition, more than 80 state, local and specialty ophthalmology societies provide support.